geertdaelemans/BrickManager/README.md

 # BrickManager
-A tool to manage my LEGO brick collection
+A tool to manage my LEGO brick collection.